knewyousir/WFI-session-3/readme.md

 {{/each}}
 ```

-Save a new page to views as `story.hbs` - leave out the form:
+Save a `index.hbs` to a new page in `views` as `story.hbs` - remove the form and the forEach and add:

 ```html
 <div class="entry">